Sale ends 6 May! Save £50pp with code SUMMER50

 Every evening the sky over Fira burns bright with colour as the sun goes down.
 There are no beaches to be found here, but the location still affords visitors stunning views across the Aegean Sea.

-There are some great views to be had from Fira however the best view on Santorini can be found at the village of Oia, on the island's northern tip.
+There are some great views to be had from Fira, however the best view on Santorini can be found from the village of Oia, on the island's northern tip.
 We suggest you arrive early, take your seat outside a taverna, and drink in the view of a lifetime.

 Santorini Travel Advice